Is it worth visiting Humla and Limi Valley Nepal?

 1. Unique culture and lifestyle

-The Limi Valley has three villages - Til, Halji and Jhang.
-Inhabited by Khas (ethinicity) in the southern part and Tibetans in the northern part, the Khas follow Hinduism whereas Tibetans follow Buddhism.
-Iinhabitants of the village have their own native language with Tibetan and Nepalese as their second spoken one.
+The Limi Valley has three villages - Til, Halji, and Jhang.
+Inhabited by Khas (ethnicity) in the southern part and Tibetans in the northern part, the Khas follow Hinduism, whereas Tibetans follow Buddhism.
+Inhabitants of the village have their own native language, with Tibetan and Nepalese as their second spoken one.

 2. Strolling through Buddhist monasteries

-Post arrival the village of Kermi of Humla, majority of the small villages are occupied by the Buddhist people.
-You will feel the presence of strong Tibetan Buddhism by glancing at the simmering prayer flags waving in the breeze, chortens and mani stones walls.
+Post arrival, the village of Kermi of Humla, the majority of the small villages are occupied by the Buddhist people.
+You will feel the presence of strong Tibetan Buddhism by glancing at the simmering prayer flags waving in the breeze, chortens, and mani stone walls.
 This journey will also lead you to some of the oldest and most popular monasteries in Nepal.

-The surroundings of this monastery are very lovely, peaceful, and clean whereas as the sweet humming Buddhist mantras fill you up with mindfulness as well as progressive muscle relaxation.
+The surroundings of this monastery are very lovely, peaceful, and clean, whereas the sweet humming Buddhist mantras fill you up with mindfulness as well as progressive muscle relaxation.

-Next, you will visit Laikyo Monastery and Lhundrup Choling Monastery in Kermi village, which has been preserved for centuries.
-Also, Kunzum Do-Nag Monastery, located in Til village is worth a visit.
+Next, you will visit Laikyo Monastery and Lhundrup Choling Monastery in Kermi village, which have been preserved for centuries.
+Also, Kunzum Do-Nag Monastery, located in Til village, is worth a visit.

-Similarly, Namkha Khyung Dzong monastery of the Yalbang village, is another notable monastery on our hike.
-Particularly on this monastery, there are around 130 monks happy and eager to welcome you.
-The monastery also operates a school and a clinic and finally you can attend Buddhist prayer ceremonies later in the evening.
+Similarly, Namkha Khyung Dzong monastery of the Yalbang village is another notable monastery on our hike.
+Particularly at this monastery, there are around 130 monks happy and eager to welcome you.
+The monastery also operates a school and a clinic, and finally, you can attend Buddhist prayer ceremonies later in the evening.

 3. Majestic views of the mountains

-As by now, you may already know that Nepal is the land of the mountains and most travelers, just to get a glimpse of these sky touching high peaks, tend to go on challenging trek.
+As by now, you may already know that Nepal is the land of the mountains, and most travelers, just to get a glimpse of these sky-touching high peaks, tend to go on challenging treks.

 You can even enjoy the clear views of Mt.
-Kailash (6638 m), across the Tibeten border, from the village of Yak Kharka (4900 m).
-Mount Kailash is sacred peak to the followers of Buddhists, Hindus and Bon religion.
+Kailash (6638 m), across the Tibetan border, from the village of Yak Kharka (4900 m).
+Mount Kailash is a sacred peak to the followers of Buddhism, Hindus, and the Bon religion.

 4. Impressive landscapes